xStarbound/xStarbound/doc/lua/lua.md

 - Client-side statistics scripts share their state with each other, but not with any other client-side scripts.
 - The **Mod Binds** and **Voice Options** dialogues have their own states which they *don't* share with each other.

-The above applies to xStarbound when `"safeScripts"` is disabled, but when `"safeScripts"` is enabled, *all* Lua contexts are fully isolated from each other, with the following safe exceptions:

-- Universe client script contexts, which still share their state.
-- World server script contexts, which still share their state on a per-world basis.

-These are safe because the Lua states share the same callback set across all scripts and never run after `world` and interface-related callbacks are revoked.

-> **Note:** `shared` and the world script globals table share their state across *all* loaded primary and secondary players (and across player swaps!) on xStarbound, so be careful when using them to store global player state.
+> **Note:** World globals are shared across *all* loaded primary and secondary players (and across player swaps!) on xStarbound, so be careful when using world globals to store global player state.
 Consider adding UUID checks (via `player.uniqueId`) if you need to "isolate" such global states — UUIDs are guaranteed to be unique to each loaded player as long as you use `player.uniqueId` or `entity.uniqueId` (but *not* `world.entityUniqueId`, which can return a non-unique vanity UUID!).

 ## Common Lua functions called by the engine